pdallago97/HyBRIS/README.md

 pip install "hybris[gee]"
 ```

-When your Google Earth Engine project is setup, it needs to be authenticated and initialized.
+To correctly set up your Google Earth Engine project, it needs to be authenticated and initialized.

  The Sentinel-1 preprocessing function uses the `gee_s1_ard` Python API; see its
 installation instructions in the function documentation.
 Clone the repository (https://github.com/adugnag/gee_s1_ard) inside the python environment you are using to make it work.